Courtroom Advocacy Project (CAP)

 • 1st three Fridays of the month, 8:15 am - 11:00 am

-CPP is operated in partnership with Maryland Volunteer Lawyers Service (MVLS) and is supported by a grant award from the Administrative Office of the Courts (AOC) Access to Justice Department.
+CPP is operated in partnership with Maryland Volunteer Lawyers Service (MVLS) and is supported by a grant awards from the Administrative Office of the Courts (AOC) Access to Justice Department, Maryland Legal Services Corporation (MLSC) and the American College of Bankruptcy.

 Consumer Protection Project (CPP) Clinics